 United States Presidents have been throwing out ceremonial first pitches for more than 100 years.
 Since William Howard Taft fired a strike toward home on Opening Day of the 1910 Major League Baseball season, nearly every president since has continued the tradition of showing off his arm strength at an MLB game.
-Only one commander in chief, Donald Trump, has yet to take the mound while sitting in office.
+Only one commander in chief, Donald Trump, never took the mound while sitting in office.

 While it’s true nobody threw out first pitches quite like George H.W.
 Bush, his son and former President George W. Bush comes in at a close second.
 Bush, a legend in the state of Texas known for his array of athletic abilities including on the diamond, could whizz a fastball like very few presidents.

 President George W. Bush’s greatest moment in sports, however, may have come when he was a 55-year-old navigating the first year of his presidency in 2001.
 President Bush threw out the greatest ceremonial first pitch in the history of America’s Pastime and it’s not even close.